 Seventeenth century letters discovered at Knole

-Three letters dating back to the seventeenth century have been discovered under the floorboards at Knole.
+Many amazing discoveries were made during the Inspired by Knole project, including three letters dating back to the seventeenth century hidden under the floorboards at Knole.

 Two of the remarkable letters, dated May 1603 and October 1633, were discovered in one of Knole’s attics, the South Barracks, by Jim Parker, a volunteer with the premises and archaeology team.